7.0 credits, meeting the following requirements:

 Students may take no more than 2.0 credits combined in ROP, Internship Program, or Individual Project / Thesis courses at the 300/400-level for credit toward their Biology program.

-Students must consult with the Undergraduate Administrator before enrolling in any St. George course that they wish to use for credit toward any Biology program.
+Students must consult with the Undergraduate Administrator before enrolling in any St. George or Scarborough course that they wish to use for credit toward any Biology program.

 Limited Enrolment — Enrolment in the Major program is limited to students with 4.0 completed credits including: